chrilehner90/freeShiftAlignment/README.md

-# freeShiftAlignment
-Free Shift Alignment algorithm
+Free Shift Alignment homework for Algorithms for the Social Web class at University of Applied Sciences Salzburg.